 The best way to experience a new place is just to park somewhere and start walking.
-When you walk, you can have a more personal encounter with the city and learn firsthand about its landmarks, shops, restaurants and people.
+When you walk, you can have a more personal encounter with the city and learn firsthand about its landmarks, shops, restaurants, and people.

-Portland is considered one of the best walkable large cities because of its grid plan, short blocks and safety.
+Portland is considered one of the most walkable large cities because of its grid plan, short blocks, and safety.
 There is no serious crime in Portland, but if you have young ones in your group, you probably should avoid the Northwest side of downtown.
 This area is infamous for its adult entertainment establishments.
 On the other hand, if you intend to have some adult fun, this is the place to be.

 To help navigate through Portland, always remember that the Willamette River divides the city into East and West sections.
-The main section of downtown is to the west of the river with most of the hotels, shopping, entertainment and dining establishments.
+The main section of downtown is to the west of the river with most of the hotels, shopping, entertainment, and dining establishments.

 The west side of the river has a nice waterfront park called “Tom McCall Waterfront Park”.
 Make sure to spend some time here.
-The park has great views of the river and the many bridges that cross it.
+The park has splendid views of the river and the many bridges that cross it.
 There is also a bike rental shop and several beautiful fountains.
 One of them is called “Salmon Street Springs” and sits around the middle of the park – close to Hawthorne Bridge.
-The fountain has variable displays of water and color and is a great place for kids to get wet.
+The fountain has variable displays of water and color and is a wonderful place for kids to get wet.

 Further south, make a left turn on SW Clay Street and walk about 3 blocks to the Keller Auditorium and its amazing fountains.

-The fountains are open to the public and many Portland families enjoy playing in the water during the warm months.
+The fountains are open to the public, and many Portland families enjoy playing in the water during the warm months.

 Bike around town

 You can just ride around downtown or venture further into Portland neighborhoods.
-For a very nice collection of bike route maps go here.
+For a very nice collection of bike route maps, go here.

-When I am visiting a new place, I try to depend on the professional local guides to give me a proper introduction.
+When I am visiting a new place, I try to depend on professional local guides to give me a proper introduction.
 During my visit, I went on several of those tours.
 Here are some of the best: